 Upon the closing of the APW Acquisition and if the average price per share of Class A Common Stock for any ten consecutive trading days is at least \$11.50, a holder of Series A Founder Preferred Stock will be entitled to receive, when, as and if declared by the Company's Board of Directors (the "Board"), and payable in preference and priority to the declaration or payment of any dividends on the shares of Class A Common Stock or any other junior stock, a cumulative annual dividend.
 Such dividend will be payable in shares of Class A Common Stock or cash, in the sole discretion of the Board.
 In the first year in which such dividend becomes payable, such dividend will be equal in value to (i) 20% of the increase in the market value of one share of Class A Common Stock, being the difference between \$10.00 per share and the average price per share, multiplied by (ii) such number of outstanding shares of Class A Common Stock immediately following the APW Acquisition, which totaled 58,425,000 shares ("Preferred Share Dividend Equivalent").
-Thereafter, the dividend was paid in respect of the Series A Founder Preferred Stock and if declared by the Board.
+Thereafter, the dividend will become payable only if the average price during any subsequent year is greater than the highest average price in any preceding year in which a dividend was paid in respect of the Series A Founder Preferred Stock and if declared by the Board.
 Such dividend will be equal in value to 20% of the increase in the average price over the highest average price in any preceding year multiplied by the Preferred Share Dividend Equivalent.
 In addition, the Series A Founder Preferred Stock will also participate in any dividends on the shares of Class A Common Stock on an as-converted basis to shares of Class A Common Stock.
 In addition, commencing on and after the closing of the APW Acquisition, should the Company declare and pay or set aside for payment a dividend on its shares of Class A Common Stock, the Series A Founder Preferred Stock will also receive an amount equal to 20% of the dividend which would be distributable on such number of shares of Class A Common Stock equal to the Preferred Share Dividend Equivalent.